ng-docs/angular-cn/aio/content/guide/module-types.md

 # Guidelines for creating NgModules

 This topic provides a conceptual overview of the different categories of [NgModules](guide/glossary#ngmodule "Definition of NgModule") you can create in order to organize your code in a modular structure.
-These categories are not cast in stone &mdash;they are suggestions.
+These categories are not cast in stone —they are suggestions.
 You may want to create NgModules for other purposes, or combine the characteristics of some of these categories.

 NgModules are a great way to organize an application and keep code related to a specific functionality or feature separate from other code.